 The Allegheny woodrat lives in deciduous forests in rocky areas of cliffs and caves.
 Their lifespan is three years in the wild.

 The Allegheny woodrat is becoming an endangered species.
 They are very destructive and carry many diseases.

 The North American beaver can reach up to 32 kg, with 20 kilograms being the average weight.
 They can measure 74-90cm, excluding the tail, which adds 25-30 cm.

 They beaver is the largest rodent in North America and is semi-aquatic.
 They have a transparent third eyelid allowing them to see underwater.

 Beavers play an essential role in the environment and are a keystone species.
 They are well known for building dams, canals, and lodges.
 They construct dams to flood areas to obtain access to food and protection.

 They live in colonies and have orange teeth due to the amount of iron they contain.
 This makes their teeth stronger than regular teeth.

 The beaver is a herbivore and eats bark, cambium, roots, buds, and water plants.
 The North American beaver lives in forests (near water bodies) in the northern parts of North America, with a lifespan between 10 to 15 years.

 The American black bear is a midsize mammal from North America.
 Their color is not always black but can be brown, tan, or even blonde.

-They measure from 130 to 190 cm and weigh from 200 to 300 kg.
+They measure from 130 to 190 cm and weigh 200 to 300 kg.
 The black bear is an omnivore and has a varied diet.
-This consists mostly of fish, mammals, insects, grasses, roots, and berries.
+This consists mainly of fish, mammals, insects, grasses, roots, and berries.